-Larry Bird was the perfect example of “Celtic Pride.”
-A true superstar that played his whole 13-year NBA career for the Boston Celtics, and winning three championships, three MVP awards, Olympic gold in 1992, and notching 12 All-Star nods, along with many more awards.
+Larry Bird was the perfect example of "Celtic Pride" -- a true superstar that played his whole 13-year NBA career in Boston, winning three championships, three MVP awards, Olympic gold in 1992, and notching 12 All-Star nods, along with many more awards.
 He was a player without a weakness.
-Whatever you wanted, Larry could give you, as a deadly shooter, a slick passer, a great teammate, and most notably, a clutch performer.
-He had a personality and aura about him that oozed confidence, being very known for his trash talking.

 Bird was born in the small town of French Lick, located in Indiana's corn country, where his family led a simple life.
 His household struggled to make ends meet, as Larry himself said that situation was one of his biggest motivations to succeed.

-2. His whole town came to watch his high school games.
+His whole town would come to watch his high school games

 Bird only lasted only a few weeks in college, as he dropped out and went back home.
 He eventually got a job as a garbageman to make some money.
 Surprisingly Bird had no problems with that job as he described the experience: